-- There was a workplace accident cause by lack of proper fall protections or proper protection for exposure to toxic substances.
+- There was a workplace accident caused by lack of proper fall protections or proper protection for exposure to toxic substances.
 The construction company or business owner may be held liable.

 - There was medical malpractice when a surgeon did not adhere to the standard of care and left sponges in the operation site, resulting in a fatal infection.
 The surgeon or hospital could be held liable.

 - A manufacturer produced and marketed a defective medical device that failed and led to death.
-The manufacturer, distributer, and salesperson could be held liable.
+The manufacturer, distributor, and salesperson could be held liable.

 In some cases, there may be more than one negligent party who could be held liable.
 Our wrongful death attorneys will identify all potential liable parties and name them as defendants in the case, as they all may have insurance and assets.